-On the merchant side of things it works by offering complete integration into an e-commerce platform by allowing users to pay using information already verified with Amazon.
-This eliminates the need for users to go through often lengthy checkout procedures whilst increasing their trust due to the company’s globally familiar position.
+On the merchant side it works by offering complete integration into an e-commerce platform by allowing users to pay using information already verified with Amazon.
+This eliminates the need for users to go through lengthy checkout procedures whilst increasing their trust due to the company’s globally familiar position.

-Together with the three previous digital payment methods, Amazon Pay is integrated into our bluCommerce platform to give users the best possible checkout experience with a name that they trust.
+Amazon Pay is the fourth digital payment provider integrated into our bluCommerce platform to give users the best possible checkout experience with a name that they trust.

-As we go into 2018 we’re likely to witness further growth in the number of users opting for digital payments as these payment methods become even quicker, more secure and more convenient.
-This means a society less likely to pay in cash in physical stores and more likely to expect lightning fast checkout options both online and offline with familiar providers such as Apple Pay, PayPal and Klarna.
+We’re likely to witness further growth in 2018 in the use of digital payments as they become even quicker, more secure, and more convenient.
+Moreover, shoppers expect lightning fast checkout options both online and offline with familiar providers such as those that we’ve covered in this article.

-These companies (together with other big names) are giving users the tools they need in a constantly evolving, technologically-advancing society.
-A society in which a growing number of people are so-called “cash-rich” but “time-poor”.
-Shoppers want to make their purchases on-the-go, and Visa highlight this with their projection that by 2020 £1.2 bn worth of payments will be made on mobile in the UK each week.
+These digital payment providers are giving shoppers the tools they need in a constantly evolving, technologically-advancing society while providing that all important omnichannel experience.
+They serve a society which is increasingly “cash-rich” but “time-poor”.
+Shoppers seek to make purchases on-the-go.
+Visa highlight this with their projection that by 2020 £1.2 bn worth of payments will be made on mobile in the UK each week.

-In line with this, we are continually innovating our bluCommerce platform and are partnered with all three of the major payment providers included in this article to provide users with a consistently smooth, optimised and secure e-commerce experience.
+In line with this, we are continually innovating our bluCommerce platform and are partnered with all four of the major digital payment providers included in this article.
+This ensures that we provide our retailers’ customers with a consistently smooth, optimised, and secure e-commerce experience.

 For eCommerce news, product updates, & great insights!